 You can see how that would make anyone feel that making money only comes with hard work (that you probably won't enjoy) and if you're making it too easily, something's wrong with that.

-But actually, if you take a look around the entrepreneurial world, you will find lots and lots of people not working hard, making passive income, and making money doing things they really enjoy.
-These kinds of people were not even on my radar 4 years ago, but now they’re all I see.
+But actually, if you take a look around the entrepreneurial world, you will find lots of people not working hard, making passive income, and making money doing things they really enjoy.
+These kinds of people were not even on my radar 4 years ago, but now they're all I see.

 Your beliefs will dictate your experience.
 Convince yourself deep-down that money is easy to make, and it will be.
 Start noticing all of the good people in this world who make a lot of money without working many hours at all.

 Money Myth #2: Having money makes you greedy